 A bibliography is the place in the document where we can type in all the other sources we used in our paper.
-Because we did not come up with the ideas on our own and used them in our paper, we have to cite the place where we got the information.
+Because we didn't come up with the ideas on our own and used them in our paper, we have to cite the place where we got the information.
 Not to do so would be plagiarism and we could be severely punished in the academic world for taking credit for someone else's work.

-Now, we will add a page break to place the bibliography on another sheet.
-To add the break, we will select Insert on the Menu bar.
-Next, we will pick Break on the menu list (Figure 6.12).
-The Break window will appear on the graphical display and we will select the Next Page option from the list (Figure 6.13).
+To type our bibliography, we first want to start at the top of a new page.
+Then we will type in the word "Bibliography."
+Next, we will highlight the word using our cursor so that we can format it.
+We will center align the text using the Center tool (Figure 6.12).
+Then we'll Use the Bold and Underline tools to finish formatting the title (Figure 6.13).
+The title should appear as in Figure 6.14.

-Figure 6.12 - Break Command
+Figure 6.12 - Center Tool

-Figure 6.13 - Page Break
+Figure 6.13 - Bold and Underline Tools